 Though cash reserves are expected to decrease over the year, they are decreasing steadily and will not be lower than the £1m minimum level the Board has set.
-Also both HE and FE enrolments are higher than budget and this should reduce the fall in cash over the next 12 months.
+Both HE and FE enrolments are higher than budget and this should reduce the fall in cash over the next 12 months.

-Covid-19 has appeared to not have a significant impact on the College's enrolments, other than leading to the temporary suspension of evening courses.
-Evening courses are a small part of the Colleges income.
-Covid-19 is also expected to impact the College costs, but again this are not expected to be so significant that the Colleges cash balances will significantly deteriorate.
+Covid-19 has appeared to not have a significant impact on the College's enrolments.
+Evening and short courses were temporarily suspended during 2020-21, but have now recommenced.
+These courses are a small part of the Colleges income.
+Covid-19 did impact some College costs, such as cleaning costs, but other costs decreased, such as travel costs.